Bed Bug Bite Marks

 At night, bed bugs are attracted to body warmth and the carbon dioxide created when someone breathes.
 They usually hide within 1 to 6 feet of host, which in most cases area areas around the mattress such as tufts and seams.

 When a bed bug punctures the skin, it is thought that salivary proteins are injected into the host, which causes the allergic or immunological response (protein is called nitrophorin).
+Once the bed bug feeds it moves back to the closest hiding spot which can be a mattress seam or other tight space.

-Bed Bug Bite Mark Skin Reactions:
+Bed Bug Bite Mark Skin Reactions

 Each bed bug bite episode can be different, with the same individual showing a bed bug bite reaction one time, and a more pronounced reaction another.